jhuus/BRITE-Kit/README.md

 In addition, BRITE-Kit includes a small selection of noise recordings under data/recordings/Noise.
 It is very important to include a diverse set of background noise spectrograms.
 A class called Noise is required, and should include only wind and rain sounds.
 Other non-target sounds such as speech or traffic can be included in separate classes, or grouped together into a class called Other.
 The class name Noise is required, but other class names can be anything you choose.
 #### Google Audioset
-Google Audioset is simply metadata for the audio in a large set of Youtube recordings.
+Google Audioset is simply metadata for the audio in a large set of Youtube videos.
 The metadata is included in the data/audioset directory.
 There are 527 defined classes, listed in class_list.csv.
 For example, the first five classes are:

 1. Speech
 2. Male speech, man speaking